Bubobubobubobubo/shrimp/docs/content/index.md

 ---
-title: Shrimp - Live Coding with Python
+title: 🦐 Shrimp 🦐  - Live Coding Library for Python
 ---

-Test Test

-Welcome to the #shrimp documentation!
-Shrimp is a [live coding](https://en.wikipedia.org/wiki/Live_coding) environment for Python.
-It is designed to be simple to use and lightweight.
-Shrimp allows you to _live code_ pretty much everything: hardware and software synthesizers, audio, data, etc. You can create and manipulate sound, rhythms and melodies in real-time, and experiment with pattern creation.
-It can be used for _live coding_ and composition.
-I have designed it to be used in live performances like [Algoraves](https://algorave.com).
-Shrimp can be considered both as a **library** and a **standalone application**.
-You can import it in your Python scripts and use it as a library, or you can use it as a standalone application with a REPL (Read, Eval, Print, Loop) interface.
+Welcome!
+Shrimp is a music [live coding](https://en.wikipedia.org/wiki/Live_coding) framework for Python.
+Shrimp is designed like a musical instrument, simple in design, lightweight and easy to use.
+Shrimp allows you to live code anything you might want to control on stage: hardware and software synthesizers, other software, etc. Using Shrimp, you can easily manipulate sounds, rhythms and melodies in real-time with code.

+I have created #shrimp for my personal use in live performances: [Algorithmic Rave Parties](https://algorave.com), jamming with friends, playing with other musicians.
+Shrimp can be used in a wide range of scenarios: from live coding performances to studio productions, from educational purposes to prototyping new musical ideas.
+You can import it in your Python scripts and use it as a library.
+You can also use it as a standalone application with a REPL (Read, Eval, Print, Loop) interface.

->[!faq]- Where to start?
+>[!faq] Where to start?
 > 1) [Install](installation.md) Shrimp on your system (MacOS/Linux/Windows) as a Python library
 > 2) Peak at the [Configuration](configuration/) section, setup your MIDI and OSC devices
+>    - (Optional) Take some time to pick your favorite [text editor](/configuration/editors/)
 > 3) Jump to the [Get Started](get_started/) section to learn the basics of Shrimp
+> 4) Find inspiration and learn more about #shrimp in the [reference](reference/) section

 ## What can you do with Shrimp?